OriginalBatCoin/BatCoin/README.md

-LottoCoin, a p2p crypto coin based on scrypt PoW, provides random coins per block.
+BatCoin, a p2p crypto coin based on scrypt PoW, provides random coins per block.
 Initially it generates a random number of coins, between 256 coins and 65536 (256*256) coins, per block.
 In addition, it generates randomly superblocks on per hourly basis (131072 coins per block), semi-daily (262144 coins per block) and daily super lotto (528244 coins per block).
-LottoCoin is a great cyber crypto coin for games.
-LottoCoin has a total of about 18,302,526,336 coins.
+BatCoin is a great cyber crypto coin for games.
+BatCoin has a total of about 18,302,526,336 coins.
 It is a descendant of Litecoin with random block features.

 Features:
 	- 30 seconds block time